Biosecurity: Steps to Keeping Your Livestock Healthy

 Biosecurity at the farm level refers to measures taken to prevent pests or diseases from entering your premises and to control outbreaks if they do occur.
 This is particularly important if you own or work with animals.
 Two basic Biosecurity measures for protecting livestock from diseases are 1) purchasing healthy stock and 2) preventing any exposure to disease organisms.
 Other preventive measures include proper nutrition, sanitation, and controlling animal and human traffic on and off the farm.
 If disease occurs, control measures include early detection and treatment.

 It does not matter if you are a large-scale producer or a non-commercial livestock owner; you have the responsibility for keeping your animals healthy.
-Below are seven simple steps you can adopt on your property:
+There are seven simple steps you can adopt on your property:

 - Regularly check animals for unusual disease symptoms and immediately report them to your local veterinarian or livestock professional.